FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-14.md

 but SUT is varied in small ways.
 For example, during development of software-based DUTs, repeatability is needed to detect small regressions.

-[RFC2544] throughput requirements (60 seconds trial and no tolerance of a single frame loss) affect the throughput result as follows:
+[RFC2544] throughput requirements (60-second trial and
+no tolerance of a single frame loss) affect the throughput result as follows:

 The SUT behavior close to the noiseful end of its performance spectrum